mslegrand/drat/README.md

-# svgR and pointR: install & update with drat
+# svgR and pointR: Install & Update with drat

 Why Drat?
 Drat provides an easy way to host a R package repository on Github, with seamless install and update capablilites.
 The pointR package is still in flux, hence this makes drat the ideal candiate for distribution.